-- 34. In making a decision about whether previous conduct or convictions are such that they may call into question the applicant's fitness to practise and their ability to enter and complete the RQ course, the educational institution should take into account their own guidance, as well as any guidance available from the validating university, and any other relevant organisation, including the GOsC.
-It is a requirement that educational institutions should have explicit processes in place to implement the guidance effectively. - 35.
+- 36. In making a decision about whether previous conduct or convictions are such that they may call into question the applicant's fitness to practise and their ability to enter and complete the recognised qualification (RQ) course, the osteopathic educational institution should take into account their own guidance, as well as any guidance available from the validating university, and any other relevant organisation, including the General Osteopathic Council.
+It is a requirement that educational institutions should have explicit processes in place to implement the guidance effectively. - 37.
 It is important that each case is considered on its individual circumstances.
 In order to enable a balanced decision to be made, it is important that all available information can be considered by the osteopathic educational institution.
-This means that the admissions process must ensure that applicants should disclose all relevant information to the institution and should consent to the disclosure of further information from other agencies where appropriate.
+This means that the admissions process must ensure that applicants should disclose all relevant information to the institution and should consent to the disclosure of further information from other agencies where appropriate. - 38.
+There are certain types of convictions where it would normally be expected that prospective students would be denied access to the RQ course on the grounds of patient safety.
+Such convictions might include: - serious sexual or violent offences leading to convictions which merited a custodial sentence